-In this style of parenting, "parents set limits and enforce rules, but they are also willing to listen respectfully to the child's requests and questions.
-Parents make high maturity demands on offspring, communicate well with them and are [nurturing]" (ibid., p.
-287).
+In this style of parenting, "parents set limits and enforce rules.
+However, they also listen to their children's requests and questions and discuss feelings and problems.
+The parents demand maturity of their offspring, but they are also nurturant and understanding" (Berger).

-When you think about it, isn't this exactly the style of parenting that we find in the Bible?
+When you think about it, is this not exactly the style of parenting that we find in the Bible?
 God sets limits for us, but He is ever willing to listen to us as we come to Him in prayer.
 He makes high maturity demands for our spiritual growth, but continually communicates with us through His written word, giving us equal amounts of encouragement and forgiveness.